-Jail officials egregiously mishandled Polanco’s case; the report finds that the Correctional Health Services’ very methods for determining whether someone’s medical history exempts them from stints in solitary confinement are “insufficient, inconsistent, and potentially susceptible to undue pressure from the [Department of Corrections (DOC)].”
+Jail officials egregiously mishandled Polanco’s case.
+The report finds that the Correctional Health Services’ very methods for determining whether someone’s medical history exempts them from stints in solitary confinement are “insufficient, inconsistent, and potentially susceptible to undue pressure from the [Department of Corrections (DOC)].”
 In the days before Polanco’s death, at least one psychiatrist actively opposed putting her in solitary due to her medical history of seizures, but their advice was disregarded.
 A medical examiner determined that Polanco’s cause of death was a seizure brought on by her epilepsy.

 The Board of Correction also describes how the DOC used the jail’s outrageous policy of housing trans women separate from cis women in the general population to justify Polanco’s placement in solitary.
 Upon her return to Rikers, the DOC “had difficulty identifying an appropriate place to house her.”
 It claimed she’d already had a history of interpersonal conflict in the two Transgender Housing Unit dorms in which she’d been detained prior to hospitalization, and that placing her in the general population was impossible due to regulatory segregation between trans and cis women.
 The result was “increased pressure” to incarcerate Polanco in a solitary unit “unsuitable to manage both her medical and mental health needs.”

-The investigation comes two weeks after Polanco’s family released footage that shows what happened leading up to her death: In the video, Rikers guards can be seen knocking on the door to her cell intermittently, sometimes letting as many as 40 minutes elapse between checks.
+The investigation was published two weeks after Polanco’s family released footage that shows what happened leading up to her death: In the video, Rikers guards can be seen knocking on the door to her cell intermittently, sometimes letting as many as 40 minutes elapse between checks.
 When they finally open the door, three guards stand outside, laughing.
 Less than ten minutes later, medical staff arrive with a body board.